 An original voice in contemporary and sacred music…

-May Music serve as an instrument of God’s inclusive love and abundant grace; and may this music have the opportunity to speak for itself.
+…may Music serve as an instrument of God’s inclusive love, healing, and abundant grace; and, may this music have an opportunity to speak for itself.

 click here to download the recording from CDBaby.com

 to request a physical CD copy of the recording

 Cover art: Faceted, mixed media on canvas,

 (C) Allison Coelho Picone.
 All rights reserved.